Contemporary Art Society: Acquisition Schemes

 Accredited museums in the UK can be Member Museums of the Contemporary Art Society through the separate Fine Art and Craft (Omega Fund) acquisition schemes.
 Member Museums pay an annual subscription.
 Member Museums are eligible to receive gifts and bequests through the CAS, to apply to the Special Projects acquisition funds, as well as being offered funds once every four years to purchase a work of art or craft with CAS support.

 In 2008 the Fine Art and Craft acquisition schemes were relaunched, basing themselves on the methodology developed through the Special Collections Scheme.
 All acquisitions are made on a research-lead basis, where CAS staff work closely with the curators and staff of its Museum Members.
 Previously work was acquired by individuals on the CAS's buying committee, according to their individual taste, with curators from the Museum Members subsequently putting in bids for the works that had been purchased.

-Special projects

-In addition to its Fine Art and Omega Fund acquisitions schemes, the Contemporary Art Society runs a number of competitive Special Projects with the support of individual collectors.